-A plugin for the phpPgAdmin 5 administration tool is also available.
+To make E-Maj use easier, a plugin for the phpPgAdmin 5 administration tool is also available.

 6.1 GENERAL PRESENTATION

 For databases into which the E-Maj extension has been installed, and if the user is connected with a role that owns the required rights, E-Maj objects are accessible.
 It is then possible to: